What is the Tenancy Deposit Protection Scheme?

 All parties can be entirely confident that their details are held in strict confidence and in accordance with the Housing Act 2004.

 Landlords must register any deposit they receive in the TDPS within 30 days and must also provide tenants with a range of details including the name and contact details of the TDPS that they are using.
 They should also inform the tenant of the relevant scheme’s dispute service.
 In addition to this they must document the circumstances under which they would claim some or all of the deposit at the end of a tenancy and how the tenant can apply to get it back.

 Monies remain protected by the TDPS should a dispute arise and will continue to be so until a resolution has been achieved.
 This gives both landlords and tenants a high level of security and allows time for a compromise to be reached or a decision made.

 Found the perfect property?

-If you've seen a property that you would like to rent through DB Roberts, download the tenant application form below and take it in to your local DB Roberts branch or scan the completed application(s) and photo identification to Property Management.
+If you've seen a property that you would like to rent through DB Roberts, download the tenant application form below and take it in to your local DB Roberts branch, or scan the completed application(s) and photo identification and email them to Property Management.